-All courses in the M.A.T.
-Secondary program (p.
-113), with the exception of courses determined by the advisor and program director to not be required.
+All courses in the MAT Secondary program (p.
+112), with the exception of courses determined by the advisor and program director to not be required.
 At a minimum the candidate will have four semester hours of field experience replaced by the following two courses:

-ED 500 Educational Research 2-3 ED 509 Master's Project Seminar (if a work sample has not 2 been successfully completed)
+ED 500 Educational Research 2-3 ED 509 Master's Project Seminar 2